flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 ---
 title: Insert Content Text Input Client
 description: Add a new method to the TextInputClient interface to allow Android virtual keyboards to insert rich content into Flutter TextFields.
 ---

 ## Summary

-Adds `insertContent` method to the `TextInputClient` interface to allow Android's image keyboard feature to insert content into a Flutter `TextField`.
+Added an `insertContent` method to the `TextInputClient` interface to allow Android's image keyboard feature to insert content into a Flutter `TextField`.